Fall Perennials That Will Give Your Cottage Garden the Wow Factor

 What Perennials Should Not Be Cut Back in the Fall?

-While many perennials benefit from having their spent foliage and flower stalks trimmed back in the fall, some should not be cut back until spring or should be left largely untouched for various reasons.
+While many perennials benefit from having their spent foliage and flower stalks trimmed back in the fall, some should not be cut back until spring or left largely untouched for various reasons.
 Here are some perennials that you should generally avoid cutting back in the fall:

 • Sedum (Stonecrop): The dried flower heads of sedum plants, like Autumn Joy Sedum, can add interest to the winter garden.
 You can leave them standing, and they may even provide food for overwintering birds.